EssEff7/alien_invasion/README.md

 - New background images to show the earth and space
 - New alien and spaceship images with transparent backgrounds
 - Sound effects and background music
-- "Hall of fame" top 5 scores.
-Have user enter name if in the top 5.
+- Top 5 scores.
+Have user enter name and name will be displayed if in top 5.
+This one was tricky for me.
+I ended up finding a good module for doing exactly what I needed.
+- Title image and game over image.

+Final note:
+The game functions as it should and all added features function normally.
+There are other beginner projects I would like to move on to, otherwise I would take even more time to refactor the code to make it a little prettier.
+Aside from that, the game and all added functions work like a charm.